fib-app

 }

-In order to change the existing data of an object, you can send a PUT request to the corresponding URL of the object.
-Any key you have not specified will not be changed, so you can only update a subset of the object data.
+In order to change an object's existing data, you can send a PUT request to the corresponding URL of the object.
+Any keys you do not specify will not be changed, so you can only update a subset of the object's data.
 For example, let's change an age field of our object:

 1